Supporters Of Samuel Young, Who Allegedly Fired At Jeep During Protest, Want All Charges Dropped

 CENTENNIAL, Colo.
 (CBS4) – Samuel Young, the man accused of shooting at the driver of Jeep that raced through protesters in Aurora last month, took part in a virtual court hearing on Friday.
 Those protesters were marching on Interstate 225 demanding justice in Elijah McClain’s death a year ago.

-Young, 23, faces charges of attempted first degree murder for allegedly firing at the Jeep.
+Young, 23, of Wheat Ridge, faces charges of attempted first degree murder for allegedly firing at the Jeep.
 Two protesters were injured in the shooting, and on Friday morning supporters went to the Arapahoe County Courthouse saying they believe Young is innocent.

 “We believe that it’s a grave miscarriage of justice that (the driver) has been allowed to walk free and Sam Young is facing what would amount to the rest of his life in prison,” said one of the supporters, who didn’t share his name with CBS4.